pikatchu/closedsource/book/0110-the_trap.md

 Both Elias and Leo shook their heads.

 "Very well, then!
-Let’s go to my office.
-We’ll be more comfortable."
+Let's go to my office.
+We'll be more comfortable."

 They followed him down the hall.